Virginia's 19th Senate district

 Virginia's 19th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican David Suetterlein since 2016, succeeding his retiring former boss Ralph K. Smith.
 In the 2023 Virginia Senate election, Christie Craig was elected.

 Geography

-District 19 is based in Southwest Virginia, including all of Floyd County and the City of Salem and parts of Bedford, Carroll, Franklin, Montgomery, Roanoke, and Wythe Counties.
+District 19 is located in the extreme portion of southeastern Virginia, including portions of the City of Chesapeake and the City of Virginia Beach.
+It is located in the Hampton Roads region.

-The district overlaps with Virginia's 5th, 6th, and 9th congressional districts, and with the 6th, 7th, 8th, 9th, 12th, 17th, and 22nd districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 2nd and 3rd congressional districts, and with the 89th, 90th, 91st, 97th, 98th, and 99th districts of the Virginia House of Delegates.